ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 ```

 We bind two events on the ViroARScene component, onAnchorFound and onClick.
-Everytime one of these events occur, we want to fetch the latest meeting room state.
+Every time one of these events occurs, we want to fetch the latest meeting room state.

 `onAnchorFound` gets called when the Image Marker has been detected.